Matthew 23:39

 call it the age of grace, or the age of the gospel.
 But the age in which we

-characteristics of this age, then you will know what the future holds.
-So far
+characteristics of this age, then you will know what the future holds at least

 The